 WOMEN STRUGGLE WITH EMOTIONAL EATING MORE THAN MEN DO

-Overeating is common amongst men and women but, women are more likely to turn to food to cope with stressors than men.
+Overeating is common among men and women but, women are more likely to turn to food to cope with stressors than men.
 This presents yet another challenge for women to lose weight.
-Studies have found that women are more likely to binge eat in response to anxiety, anger, frustration and depression.
+Studies have found that women are more likely to binge eat in response to anxiety, anger, frustration, and depression.
 Even the stress caused by the desire to be thin and dissatisfaction with body size leads to more emotional eating in women.
 So, women who experience higher levels of emotional stressors have more episodes of binge eating, resulting in weight gain and further impairing self-esteem, adding to the existing emotional strain and contributing to further weight gain – a vicious cycle!
-Since women, in general, are prone to experiencing more intense emotions compared to men, emotional eating may contribute to the inability to lose weight as easy as a male counterpart.
+Since women, in general, are prone to experiencing more intense emotions compared to men, emotional eating may contribute to the inability to lose weight as easily as a male counterpart.

 UNDERLYING FACTORS THAT AFFECT WOMEN MORE THAN MEN